MoreOrLessSoftware/moonlight-android/README.md

 ## Features and Improvements Merged from Artemis

-- Ultra low latency mode with Snapdragon (8 Gen 2+) latency improvements
+- Ultra low latency mode with Snapdragon (8 Gen 2+) and MediaTek (MTK) latency improvements

 ## Building
 * Install Android Studio and the Android NDK